Cultural anthropology: Multi-sited ethnography

-Ethnography dominates socio-cultural anthropology.
-Nevertheless, many contemporary socio-cultural anthropologists have rejected earlier models of ethnography as treating local cultures as bounded and isolated.
+Ethnography dominates sociocultural anthropology.
+Nevertheless, many contemporary sociocultural anthropologists have rejected earlier models of ethnography as treating local cultures as bounded and isolated.
 These anthropologists continue to concern themselves with the distinct ways people in different locales experience and understand their lives, but they often argue that one cannot understand these particular ways of life solely from a local perspective; they instead combine a focus on the local with an effort to grasp larger political, economic, and cultural frameworks that impact local lived realities.
 Notable proponents of this approach include Arjun Appadurai, James Clifford, George Marcus, Sidney Mintz, Michael Taussig, Eric Wolf and Ronald Daus.

 A growing trend in anthropological research and analysis is the use of multi-sited ethnography, discussed in George Marcus' article, "Ethnography In/Of the World System: the Emergence of Multi-Sited Ethnography".
-Looking at culture as embedded in macro-constructions of a global social order, multi-sited ethnography uses traditional methodology in various locations both spatially and temporally.
+Viewing culture as embedded in macro-constructions of a global social order, multi-sited ethnography employs traditional methodologies across various locations, both spatially and temporally.
 Through this methodology, greater insight can be gained when examining the impact of world-systems on local and global communities.

-Also emerging in multi-sited ethnography are greater interdisciplinary approaches to fieldwork, bringing in methods from cultural studies, media studies, science and technology studies, and others.
+Also emerging in multi-sited ethnography are more interdisciplinary approaches to fieldwork that incorporate methods from cultural studies, media studies, science and technology studies, and other fields.
 In multi-sited ethnography, research tracks a subject across spatial and temporal boundaries.
 For example, a multi-sited ethnography may follow a "thing", such as a particular commodity, as it is transported through the networks of global capitalism.

-Multi-sited ethnography may also follow ethnic groups in diaspora, stories or rumours that appear in multiple locations and in multiple time periods, metaphors that appear in multiple ethnographic locations, or the biographies of individual people or groups as they move through space and time.
+Multi-sited ethnography may also follow ethnic groups in diaspora, stories or rumours that appear in multiple locations and time periods, metaphors that appear across multiple ethnographic locations, or the biographies of individuals or groups as they move through space and time.
 It may also follow conflicts that transcend boundaries.
-An example of multi-sited ethnography is Nancy Scheper-Hughes' work on the international black market for the trade of human organs.
+An example of multi-sited ethnography is Nancy Scheper-Hughes's work on the international black market for human organs.
 In this research, she follows organs as they are transferred through various legal and illegal networks of capitalism, as well as the rumours and urban legends that circulate in impoverished communities about child kidnapping and organ theft.

-Sociocultural anthropologists have increasingly turned their investigative eye on to "Western" culture.
-For example, Philippe Bourgois won the Margaret Mead Award in 1997 for In Search of Respect, a study of the entrepreneurs in a Harlem crack-den.
-Also growing more popular are ethnographies of professional communities, such as laboratory researchers, Wall Street investors, law firms, or information technology (IT) computer employees.
+Sociocultural anthropologists have increasingly turned their investigative eye onto "Western" culture.
+For example, Philippe Bourgois won the Margaret Mead Award in 1997 for In Search of Respect, a study of entrepreneurs in a Harlem crack den.
+Also growing in popularity are ethnographies of professional communities, such as laboratory researchers, Wall Street investors, law firms, and information technology (IT) employees.